 Moku:Go combines 10+ lab instruments in one high performance device, with 2 analog inputs, 2 analog outputs, 16 digital I/O pins and optional integrated power supplies.

 The oscilloscope is one of the most used tools for electrical engineers throughout their undergraduate education and in their professional careers.
-This lab is designed to introduce the oscilloscope and programmable power supplies to undergraduates in intro level circuit analysis courses.
+This lab is designed to introduce the oscilloscope and programmable power supplies to undergraduates in intro-level circuit analysis courses.
 You will be using Moku:Go to complete this lab which covers the charging and discharging transients of a capacitor.
-Figure 1 below shows an image of what a measurement in Moku:Go’s Oscilloscope looks like.
+Figure 1 below shows an image of what measurement in Moku:Go’s Oscilloscope looks like.

-The purpose of this lab is not only an introduction to an oscilloscope, but an introduction to the charging and discharging of capacitors.
+The purpose of this lab is not only an introduction to an oscilloscope but an introduction to the charging and discharging of capacitors.
 Capacitors are one of the fundamental components in circuits and understanding their various properties is vital to being a successful engineer.
-One of the most well-known properties of capacitors is that they can store energy in the form of a voltage difference across its plates.
+One of the most well-known properties of capacitors is that they can store energy in the form of a voltage difference across their plates.
 However, it takes a non-zero amount of time for this energy to be stored in the capacitor, which is actually a very useful feature when designing timing circuits or power control circuits.
 The time it takes for a capacitor to be charged to a specified voltage is further studied in this lab tutorial.

 Figure 1: Oscilloscope Image